Copper steady ahead of Fed decision, focus on Middle East

 With the Federal Reserve's decision on interest rates just hours away and U.S. markets closed on Thursday for the Juneteenth holiday, activity in metals is subdued, traders said.

-Oil prices risen over the past few days as markets assessed the chances of supply disruptions from the Iran-Israel conflict.
+Oil prices have risen over the past few days as markets assessed the chances of supply disruptions from the Iran-Israel war.

 The U.S. military is bolstering its presence in the region, Reuters reported, sparking speculation of U.S. intervention that investors fear could widen the conflict in an area replete with energy resources, supply chains and infrastructure.